Timing

 Abstract:

-This paper presents a power-efficient hybrid ADC architecture: a low-resolution CT Delta-Sigma modulator (DSM) followed by a time-interleaved pipeline stage which further quantizes the quantization noise of the DSM.
-In the frontend CT DSM, the resistive input makes the ADC easy-to-drive, and the direct-charge-dump feedback provides a high jitter-immunity; the …
+This letter presents a power-efficient hybrid ADC architecture: a low-resolution continuous-time (CT) delta-sigma modulator (DSM) followed by a time-interleaved pipeline stage which further quantizes the quantization noise of the DSM.
+In the frontend CT DSM, the resistive input makes the ADC easy-to-drive, and the direct-charge-dump feedback (DCD FB) provides a …

 View on IEEE Xplore